 Sign up for CX and call center insights delivered weekly to your inbox.

 The type of feedback given to employees has a major impact on their subsequent performance.
 In order for managers to be most effective at providing feedback, they must understand the differences between the three main types of feedback:

 Information specific, issue-focused and based on observations.
 There are four types of constructive feedback:

 Positive statements about a person.
 Most employees will respond to praise with an increase in self-esteem, self-efficacy and/or confidence.

 An opinion, judgment or negative statement about the person or their behavior.
 Criticism is destructive feedback and is generally not effective at increasing performance in the workplace.

 The three types of feedback can have varying effects on the employee.
-In order for feedback to have the greatest impact on performance, managers should increase the amount of constructive feedback they give while decreasing the amount of criticism.
+In order for feedback to have the greatest impact on performance, managers should increase the amount of constructive feedback they give while decreasing the amount of criticism, as well as implement a call center software system that enables effective agent coaching.
 Praise should also be given to employees, but should not be an essential component of the feedback process.

 Some of the concepts in the post were inspired by the sixth edition of “Organizational Behavior” by Robert Kreitner and Angelo Kinicki.
 To get more information about that text (which has since been updated), visit McGraw Hill Higher Education.